liangcheng-yu/hyperlight/README.md

 - Tests:
     - [src/hyperlight-testing](./src/hyperlight_testing/) - Shared testing code for Hyperlight projects build int Rust.
-    - [src/tests/Hyperlight.Tests](./src/tests/Hyperlight.Tests) - This directory contains the tests for the Hyperlight host library.

 - Miscellaneous:
-  - [src/examples/NativeHost](./src/examples/NativeHost) - This is a "driver" program used for testing.
-It knows how to run the Hyperlight Guest applications that live within the `src/test/Guests` directory within sandboxes.
-If you are developing Hyperlight itself, you'll need this program, but if you're using the library to build your own applications, you won't need this project.
-  - [src/HyperlightSurrogate](./src/HyperlightSurrogate) - For more information see [this](./docs/hyperlight-surrogate-development-notes.md) document.
   - [src/HyperlightDependencies](./src/HyperlightDependencies) - This directory contains a .NET assembly which can be used to build a wrapper around Hyperlight such as [Hyperlight WASM](https://github.com/deislabs/hyperlight-wasm).

 ## Try it yourself!